 - Team members can be from different schools

-The judging criteria for the competition puts a greater emphasis on how well the team express their creativity instead of how well versed they are technically.
-Teams will also need to ensure the games they create are addictive, visually pleasing, and easily understood.
+The judging criteria for the competition puts a greater emphasis on how well your team express their creativity instead of how well-versed you are technically.
+You will also need to ensure the games you create are addictive, visually pleasing, and easily understood.

 Being creative means the use of imagination or original ideas to create or to invent something.
 In this competition, creativity can come in many areas in this competition like the game design, the types of recyclable materials, or innovative use of the hardware components.